 In the late afternoon of Halloween, 1994, just an hour before children would march from their homes for trick-or-treating, a regional airliner carrying 64 passengers and 4 crew members fell into a soybean field just outside Roselawn, Indiana, leaving no survivors.

 Almost two decades later, all that remained of the tragic incident was a makeshift memorial, a carved stone and a collection of white crosses, each lovingly-handmade and bearing the name of a victim.
-In 2014, the victims’ families collected funds to finance a permanent memorial, with the name of each victim etched into stone.
+In 2014, the bereaved families collected funds to finance a permanent memorial, each victim’s etched into stone.

-The Flight 4184 Memorial sits alongside a quiet, rural road, used by farmers and the occasional car.
+The Flight 4184 Memorial sits just off a quiet, rural road.
 Like most rural farming roads, it is unnamed and sparsely traveled.
 The memorial sits about 500 yards from the actual crash site, which has returned to use as farmland.
 However, the scar of the crash is still visible in GPS photos when the field is empty, and will likely be visible for a long time to come, just like the memories and faces of the 68 lost.

-When the National Transportation Safety Board released the results of its investigation of Flight 4184, they concluded the below-freezing air temperatures created significant icing on the aileron hinges (which attach the flaps to the wings and forgive my oversimplification) and created more ice than the deicing mechanism could handle.
+When the National Transportation Safety Board completed its investigation of Flight 4184, they concluded the below-freezing air temperatures resulted in significant icing on the aileron hinges, which attach the flaps to the wings (forgive my oversimplification).
+This created more ice than the deicing mechanism could handle.
 As it changed altitude from 10,000 feet to 8,000 feet, the iced hinges stalled, causing the plane to tumble into an uncontrolled roll.

-Although the pilots fought the first roll successfully, Flight 4184’s extremely low altitude (about 2,000 feet) did not provide enough time for them to recover from the second roll.
-It struck the ground at 432 mph, ending the lives of all aboard instantaneously.
-Its fuel dispersed so suddenly it could not ignite.
-When first responders came upon the scene, it was eerily quiet and cold, an empty field filled with haunting debris.
+The pilots fought the first roll successfully.
+Flight 4184’s extremely low altitude (about 2,000 feet) did not provide enough time for them to recover from the second roll.
+It struck into the rural soybean field nearly vertical and at 432 mph.
+The lives of all aboard instantaneously.
+The impact occurred so quickly that the plane’s fuel misted thinly over hundreds of yards over the rain-soaked soil.
+It could not ignite.
+When first responders came upon the scene, it was eerily quiet and cold, a flat, scarred field filled with twisted debris.